tkubica12/kubernetes-demo/docs/istio.md

 ```

 ## Retry functionality
 First run client without any policy defined.
-There is 50% change of getting no response and container crash.
+We are using retry backend application that acceps failRate as argument and based on this percentage will either respond or crash the Pod.
+We will use 50% chance of getting no response and container crash.

 ```
 export clientPod=$(kubectl get pods -l app=client -o jsonpath="{.items[0].metadata.name}")